sharpchen/sharpchen.github.io/docs/document/Csharp Design Patterns/docs/Behavioural/Observer.md

         }
     }
     // a subscription should know which one is being subscribed and who is the observer. // [!code highlight]
-    // observer take a `PlayerEventArgs` which is a base EventArgs, allowing different type of subscription to be inside `subscriptions` private class Subscription(Player player, IObserver<PlayerEventArgs> observer) : IDisposable // [!code highlight] {
+    // observer take a `PlayerEventArgs` which is a base EventArgs, allowing different type of subscription to be inside `subscriptions` // [!code highlight] private class Subscription(Player player, IObserver<PlayerEventArgs> observer) : IDisposable // [!code highlight] {
         private readonly Player player = player;